-At the end of 2018, Insight hosted a "Let’s Discuss” discussion forum for our portfolio community on hiring CSMs and designing an organization for scale.
-Companies swapped ideas and shared lessons learned.
-We have summarized some of the perspectives in our article below.
+Insight Onsite hosted a "Let’s Discuss” forum for our CS community on hiring CSMs and designing an organization for scale.
+Some of the learnings and perspectives are summarized below.

 Ask a Customer Success leader what is top of mind and hiring invariably makes the top three.